 What is one achievement or accomplishment that really helped shape your career?

-I was always in the CPM market, but I made the decision to start my own company, which was my first big achievement.
-My goal was to bring real business value through technology, and I ended up merging my company with a large BI integrator, because I understood the need of BI and CPM/planning solutions to work together.
+I was always in the EPM market, but I made the decision to start my own company, which was my first big achievement.
+My goal was to bring real business value through technology, and I ended up merging my company with a large BI integrator, because I understood the need of BI and EPM/planning solutions to work together.
 Recently moving from the side of professional services in to software vendor, and my decision to focus more on business needs and business solutions was also significant in shaping my career.

 In Liran’s free time he enjoys being with his family and finding new places to explore around New England, hiking in summer and skiing in winter.